 In May 2020, the Station was granted a loan from Exchange Bank in the amount of \$394,100 under the Paycheck Protection Program ("PPP") as part of the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 The note and accrued interest are forgivable after 24 weeks as long as the borrower uses the loan proceeds for eligible purposes, including payroll, benefits, rent and utilities, and maintains its payroll levels.
-As of September 30, 2020 the Station had met the conditions for loan forgiveness in the amount of \$394,100.
+In August 2021, the Station received loan forgiveness if the full amount of \$394,100.